Sokar/sd-webui-rmadaimagepro/README.md

-# rMadaImagePro for Auto1111 webui
+# rMadaUPS for Auto1111 webui